pivotal/blog/content/post/sequestering-diego-cells.md

 4. Add the IP of the sequestered instance to the Diego manifest's reserved IPs section so that BOSH doesn't try to reuse that IP.
 5. Tell BOSH to totally forget about the sequestered VM with `bosh cck`.
 Choose `delete VM reference`
    a.
 Verify that `bosh vms` returns `-` for the sequestered instance's status
+5. TODO: add step about killing processes like route emitter
 6. *While BOSH resurrection is still disabled*, deploy the manifest with the reserved IP so it doesn't get reallocated
 7. Re-enable resurrection
 `bosh -e prod -d diego-deployment update-resurrection on`